-Well, the thing is that you just cannot watch Korean television without wanting to eat Korean food.
-As I’ve mentioned in other posts, they just make it look SO GOOD when they eat – and just about every episode features the characters eating at some point – with zeal.
-Sooner or later, you’re going to find yourself wanting to try Kimchi.
+Sooner or later, I knew I would find myself wanting to try making my own easy .
 Dramas show families sitting happily on their living room floors making it, grocery stores sell it in glass jars, and Korean restaurants serve it.
-But making your own is about as easy as it gets and you have plenty of room for customization, so you know I had to show you how.
+But learning how to make kimchi at home is fortunately about as easy as it gets and you have plenty of room for customization, so you know I had to show you how.

-Now, you can use a fermenting pot (info at bottom of post), which I do nowadays if I am making a big batch, but it is absolutely possible to make great Kimchi using just a mason jar, which is how I am showing you today.
+Now, you can use a fermenting pot (info at bottom of post), which I do nowadays if I am making a big batch.
+But it is absolutely possible to make a deliciously easy kimchi recipe using just a mason jar, which is what I am showing you today.

-You want to really bruise your veggies, squeeze, mix, squeeze, mix.
+You want to really bruise your veggies, so squeeze, mix, squeeze, mix.